wp-plugins/simple-subscribe/readme.txt

 * (Bug)fix, now using Bcc instead of Cc for mass emails.

 = 1.1.4 =
-New feautres, contact subscribers directly with one click in subscribers listing.
+New features, contact subscribers directly with one click in subscribers listing.

 = 1.1 =
 Wordpress registered users better handeling.